audreymms7/Santander-Product-Recommendation/Santander-Final-Report.md

 ![image income by gender](gender_income2.png)

 Looking at product ownership breakdown across gender, male clients appears to have a more diverse portfolio.
-60% of female clients have a current account, 10 % than male clients.
+60% of female clients have a current account, 10 % more than male clients.
 It's interesting to see that more male clients have `ind_tjcr_fin_ult1` credit card account than female.
 Overall,

 ![image prod by gender](prod_gender.png)